jacobwilliams/moonframe/README.md

 ### Description

 The `MOON_PA` reference frame is a high-accuracy Moon body-fixed frame.
 This library provides a means to use this frame without having to load SPICE kernels.
 This is done by splining a table of precomputed roll, pitch, and yaw values.
-These values are used to compute the rotating matrix from J2000 to the frame.
+These values are used to compute the rotation matrix from J2000 to the frame.
 This package also provides the code for generating these tables using SPICELIB.

 ### Usage